 Degree distribution model fits to network from Pearson and Spearman correlation

 For scale-free networks, the parameter γ has been estimated to be in the range 2<γ<3 [9,13] although the boundaries of this range remain debated [14,15].
 The gold-standard E. coli K-12 network [16] elucidates on realistic γ values.
-The parameter estimates for the L. lactis MG1363 GCN (S3 Table) show that γ falls outside 2<γ<3.
+The parameter estimates for the L. lactis MG1363 GCN (Table C in S1 file) show that γ falls outside 2<γ<3.
 The well-curated E. coli K-12 networks based on experimental data are scale-free (Figs 2A and 2B; and 3E and S3F Figs), but with noticeable features like the large E. coli K-12 hubs (sigma-factors) with a high number of connections.
 Hence, the exponential truncated power-law distribution (ETPLD) is a better fit compared to the PLD and the TPLD models (S3 Fig).

 Network reconstruction using SPACE: degree distribution parameters